 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Your Weekly Staff Meeting eNews is written and published by John Pearson one to three times each month and includes a leadership and management book review and a brief color commentary on one of the 20 Management Buckets.

-Download: Visit the Book Bucket to download 3 lists of more than 400 book reviews, categorized into the 20 Management Buckets, plus John's top picks for "Book-of-the-Year" honors from 2008 to 2016.
+Download: Visit the Book Bucket to download 3 lists of more than 400 book reviews, categorized into the 20 Management Buckets, plus John's top picks for "Book-of-the-Year" honors from 2008 to 2018.